Thanks to Carrie Melissa Jones, Evan Hamilton, and Erica McGillivray for their contributions to the CMX Community

 - Is the work we’re doing resulting in an engaged community?
 How do we define the difference levels of engagement?

-- What is the value we expect from our community (again, using the SPACES model) and are our members taking the actions needed to create that value?
+- What is the value we expect from our community and are our members taking the actions needed to create that value?

 - What are our KPIs and what dashboards need to be set up to organize all of the data we’re collecting?

 Now we’ve planned out our community alignment and development levels.
 Let’s make sure that the management pieces are in place to set our team up for success.